srirams04/pocket-chess/README.md

-# Pocket Chess: Unleash Your Inner Chess Master!
+# Pocket Chess: Unleash Your Inner Chess Monster!

 **Pocket Chess** is your pocket-sized, cross-platform desktop chess companion that lets you **dominate the board** without ever leaving your workflow.
 This **highly customizable** app lets you tailor the chess experience to your style, perfect for squeezing in a quick game with friends between tasks, or a slow classical game all day!